geeksville/steamback/doc/desktop.md

 ## Installing

-Steamback is written in python and you should be able to install it by using the standard "pip" python tool with the following command:
+Steamback is written in python and you should be able to install (or upgrade) it by using the standard "pip" python tool with the following command:

 ```
-pip3 install steamback
+pip3 install --upgrade steamback
 ```

 ## Using